ChristinWhite/bash-boilerplate/README.md

 # Bash Boilerplate
 A basic template I use to start other Bash scripts.

+This is a side project and a work in progress, it's definitely not complete yet.
+See the Projects tab for more information on what needs to be fixed and what is planned.

 # Credit
-This was inspired by and is largely a fork of [BASH3 Boilerplate](https://github.com/kvz/bash3boilerplate) but with significant differences in style, structure and some areas of code.
-It's also a learning project and one that will likely result in many mistakes as it matures, you're probably better off adopting it rather than my variation.
+This was inspired by and is partially a fork of [BASH3 Boilerplate](https://github.com/kvz/bash3boilerplate) but with significant differences in style, structure and many areas of code.